unmeg/unmeg.github.io/_posts/2020-06-24-tplink-mr3020-sitrep-1.md

 I thought I'd probably get through that pretty quickly, and maybe be able to deploy the kernel module similarly (FMK and so forth).

-I even thought that I might have time this week to — as an academic exercise — recreate the final firmware image manually (i.e. without FMK) using the GPL code on the TPLINK website.
+I even thought that I might have time this week to — as an academic exercise — recreate the final firmware image manually (i.e. without FMK) using the GPL code on the TP-Link website.

 Cute.